yindaheng98/lapis-gs/README.md

-# LapisGS: Layered Progressive 3D Gaussian Splatting for Adaptive Streaming (Packaged Python Version)
+# LapisGS: Layered Progressive 3D Gaussian Splatting for Adaptive Streaming (Python Package Version)

 This repository contains the **refactored Python code for [LapisGS](https://github.com/nus-vv-streams/lapis-gs)**.
 It is forked from commit [12dcda37ed43838d7407b28675bc26b7364ae431](https://github.com/nus-vv-streams/lapis-gs/tree/12dcda37ed43838d7407b28675bc26b7364ae431).
 The original code has been **refactored to follow the standard Python package structure**, while **maintaining the same algorithms as the original version**.